 But those stories aren't real.

 Yes.
 These stories are fiction.
 But that doesn't stop people on the forum from claiming they are real.
-For example in Reddit's No Sleep forum, there is a disclaimer that every story there is in fact real and that you shouldn't question the author.
+For example in Reddit's No Sleep forum, there is a rule every story should be taken as real in order to keep the spirit of the forum intact.

 But there's really no difference between stories you find on those forums and those found-footage horror blockbusters.
 Faux authenticity isn't a pass for murder nor does it create murder.

 So these girls decided to kill someone to meet a fictional monster?

 Well, according to news reports, the girls said that they were sacrificing their friend so that they could be taken by Slender Man and whisked to a mansion where they could live with him.
 In a sense, they made up their own myth.
 The AP reports:

 The girls allegedly tried to kill their friend during a game of hide-and-seek, and left her bleeding in the woods.
 The report adds that one of the girls said she had been planning this since December.